Ronald Richards (lawyer): Career

 In 2004, Richards was the NBC News Legal Analyst for the Michael Jackson trial.

-From August 2006 to January 2007, Richards also worked as a professor of law at the San Fernando Valley College of Law.
+From August 2006 to January 2007, Richards also worked as a professor of law at the University of West Los Angeles.

-In 2011 he obtained a $630,000 settlement against Tom Cruise's ex-wife for a client, and won a $1,000,000 judgment against a real estate developer at trial in Las Vegas, Nevada.
+In 2011, he obtained a $630,000 settlement against Tom Cruise's ex-wife for a client and won a $1,000,000 judgment against a real estate developer at trial in Las Vegas, Nevada.

 In 2012, Richards won over $40 million in commercial guaranty and borrower enforcement judgments.
 He collected far over that amount through ADR and pretrial resolutions.
 The firm successfully closed over $100 million in debt transactions.
 Richards had a decision published in the 9th Circuit Court of Appeals that dramatically improved the rights of persons who contested forfeiture proceedings.

 On September 9, 2014, the United States Patent and Trademark Office approved Ronald Richards & Associates' trademark.

 In December 2019, Richards was admitted into the D.C.
 Bar.

+In 2021, Richards was fired as the trustee's special counsel in the bankruptcy case In re: Girardi Keese 2:20-BK21022 Bankruptcy Court - Central District of California Filed December 18, 2020.